The Ultimate Guide to Qualitative Research - Part 1: The Basics

 Quality assurance in data collection involves ensuring data consistency.
 Photo by Julia Koblitz.

-Data quality is a crucial consideration when gathering information.
+Data quality is a key consideration when gathering information.
 Even if the researcher has chosen an appropriate method for data collection, is the data that they collect useful and detailed enough to provide the necessary analysis to answer the given research inquiry?

 One example where data quality is consequential in qualitative data collection includes interviews and focus groups.
 Recordings may lose some of the finer details of social interaction, such as pauses, thinking words, or utterances that aren't loud enough for the microphone to pick up.